COMP122/comp122-f22/format_encodings/notes_10_10.md

 ## Today's Agenda
-   1. Practicum in writting MIPS Code, using the MARS debugger
+   1. Practicum in writing MIPS Code, using the MARS debugger
    1. Inclass Lab Assignment

 ## Questions
    1. M/W M:
+      - Why `exiti 0` as opposed to `move $v0 $?`
-      -
+      - 21 students in attendance
    1. M/W A:
       -
    1. T/R M: